Marvelwood School: History

 Marvelwood was founded in 1956 by Robert A. Bodkin and Ian Hanna in Cornwall, Connecticut, on a campus previously occupied by Rumsey Hall School.
-Ian Hanna named the school after his relative Donald Grant Mitchell, an American novelist who owned an estate in New Haven, Connecticut, also called Marvelwood.
+Ian Hanna named the school after his relative, Donald Grant Mitchell, an American novelist who owned an estate in New Haven, Connecticut, also called Marvelwood.

 Bodkin remained headmaster until 1981.
 He was succeeded by Peter B. Tacy until 1989, H. Mark Johnson until 1997, Anne Davidson Scott until 2005, Scott E. Pottbecker until 2011, and Arthur F. Goodearl until 2018.
-Blythe Everett P '14,'16 is the current head of the school.
+Blythe Everett, parents of 2014–16, is the current head of the school.

-In 1995, Marvelwood moved from its cramped campus in Cornwall to the former Kent School girls' campus about 10 mi away on Skiff Mountain in Kent, CT.
+In 1995, Marvelwood moved from its campus in Cornwall to the former Kent School girls' campus about 10 mi away on Skiff Mountain in Kent, Connecticut.

 Admissions

-The Marvelwood student body consists primarily of boarding students, with about 20% of students commuting from home.
-Of those boarding students, about 24% are international, coming from countries such as China, Afghanistan, or Japan.
-The school offers a three-level ESL program to accommodate foreign speakers.
-There are also a lot of kids who used to go to treatment.
+The Marvelwood student body consists primarily of boarding students, with about 20% commuting from home.
+Of those boarding students, about 24% are international.
+The school offers a three-level ESL program for foreign speakers.

 Demographics

 Curriculum

-Intentionally small and flexible, Marvelwood offers an intimate mountain-top setting for students who benefit from focused and individual attention and encouragement.
-Students are engaged in unique and hands-on programming, nurturing them toward academic and personal confidence.
-Their program is geared toward providing a strong preparation for college and laying the foundation for a lifetime of curiosity, inquiry, and learning.

-Marvelwood's optional Learning Support Program customizes one-on-one and small-group curricula to suit each student.
-Orton-Gillingham-trained teachers work with students with dyslexia and other language-based learning differences.

-Students participate in various activities outside the classroom, including weekly community service, competitive athletics, creative arts programs, and an award-winning film studies program.
+Students participate in weekly community service, competitive athletics, creative arts programs, and film studies programs.
 Marvelwood works locally with the Audubon Sharon and Institute for Bird Populations.